joshhighet/ransomwatch/.github/README.md

 <h4 align="center">⚠️</h4>

-_content within `ransomwatch.telemetry.ltd`, `posts.json`, `groups.json` alongside the `docs/` & `source/` directories is dynamically generated based on hosting choices of real-world threat actors in near-real-time. <br><br> whilst sanitisation efforts have been taken, by viewing or accessing ransomwatch you acknowledge you are doing so at your own risk_
+_content within `ransomwatch.telemetry.ltd`, `posts.json`, `groups.json` alongside the `docs/` & `source/` directories is dynamically generated based on hosting choices of real-world threat actors in near-real-time._

+_whilst sanitisation efforts have been taken, by viewing or accessing ransomwatch you acknowledge you are doing so at your own risk_

+##### if you leverage ransomwatch in commercial platforms, please consider becoming a [sponsor](https://github.com/sponsors/joshhighet) 💞

 ---